 It's rare that you can go to a city in the US and feel connected to 17,000 years of history.
 It's even rarer to discover this history by lantern light.
 Both of these experiences can be found right here in Macon.

-Macon's beginnings are located at the Ocmulgee National Monument.
+Macon's beginnings are located at the Ocmulgee Mounds National Historical Park.
 People have been traveling through and settling in Macon for thousands of years, beginning with the Mississippians, then the Creek and Cherokee Native Americans.

 While the beautiful monument is open every day from 9-5 where guests can freely experience the mounds and land left by Macon's original inhabitants, Ocmulgee is providing a Holiday Lantern Night Walk for visitors to experience the mounds at night.